MAZON Reacts to GAO Report on Food Insecurity Among College Students

 Earlier today, four U.S. Senators jointly released a new report from the Government Accountability Office (GAO) that found a shocking 39 percent of all undergraduates in the nation — almost 7.3 million — are at risk of hunger because of low household income.
 GAO also found that among potentially SNAP eligible low-income students with at least one additional risk factor for food insecurity, an astounding 57 percent did not report participating in SNAP in 2016.
 MAZON hosted a briefing on Capitol Hill to present the reports findings and discuss approaches to improving students’ access to SNAP.

 The GAO report is the first time a federal agency has confirmed the problem of hunger and food insecurity among college students.
 The GAO conducted the report at the request of Senate Health, Education, Labor and Pensions (HELP) Committee Ranking Member Patty Murray, Senate Agriculture Ranking Member Debbie Stabenow, Senator Elizabeth Warren, and Senator Ed Markey.
 Senator Murray said, “This report confirms that food insecurity is a widespread issue on our nation’s campuses and that there’s a lot of work to do to ensure students are getting enough to eat.”

-Abby J. Leibman, President & CEO of MAZON: A Jewish Response to Hunger, today issued the following statement in response to the report’s findings:
+Abby J. Leibman, MAZON’s President & CEO, today issued the following statement in response to the report’s findings:

 “Today’s report confirms what we have long seen and heard on college campuses across our country: that food insecurity afflicts an increasing number of college students, preventing them from completing degrees and credentials because they are too hungry to learn.